Rhianne Barreto: Career

 In 2018, Barreto was named as one of the Screen International Stars of Tomorrow.

 She appeared in the 2019 Amazon Prime Video action drama series Hanna (2019) and won the Breakthrough Performance award at the 2019 Sundance Film Festival for her role in Share.

-She co-starred alongside Keeley Hawes in the 2020 ITV drama series Honour, in which she played the sister of real-life murder victim Banaz Mahmod.
-She is one of the seven members of the ensemble cast in the comic crime thriller The Outlaws, which premiered on BBC One and Amazon Prime Video in 2021.
-A second series was filmed concurrently.
+Barreto co-starred alongside Keeley Hawes in the 2020 ITV drama series Honour, in which she played the sister of real-life murder victim Banaz Mahmod.

+She is one of the seven members of the ensemble cast in the comic crime thriller series The Outlaws, which premiered on BBC One and Amazon Prime Video in 2021.
+A second series, filmed concurrently, was released in June 2022, with a third series on 30 May 2024.

+She appears as British student Meredith Kercher in The Twisted Tale of Amanda Knox, premiering August 2025, a Hulu mini-series.